musman-uk/an-instrument-notebook/README.md

 ## Status

 Version `0.0.0` – Draft
-The project is in its earliest phase, with structure, templates, and seasonal note rendering being established.
+The project is in its earliest phase, with structure, templates, and note rendering being established.

+---

+<sub>© Mohammed Usman</sub>

+<sub>All rights reserved.
+No commercial use, redistribution, or modification.</sub>